South Central Madness

-South Central Madness is the debut studio album by American rap group South Central Cartel.
+South Central Madness is the debut studio album by American West Coast gangsta rap group South Central Cartel.
 It was released on January 22, 1992 through Pump Records with distribution via Quality Records.
+Production was handled by Prodeje, Jam-O-Rama, DJ Ace, DJ Gripp, DJ Kaos and Wes Word.
+In the United States, the album peaked at number 51 on the Top R&B/Hip-Hop Albums and number 18 on the Heatseekers Albums charts.